Atmo26/crisisheroine/Custom Rules.md

 GM explains who was behind all the lewd and/or the Player finally catches up to the monster.
 Time for the final battle!
 \
 Here, we check how many times the "Rebellion Check" was successful.
+\
-In the case of multiple PL sessions, it applies separately.
+In the case of multiple Players, it applies separately for each.

-1. If Rebellion = 3 the Player can act one additional turn before the start of the first turn (separate from surprises, can act faster than surprises) ;
+1. If Rebellion = 3, the Player can act one additional turn before the start of the first turn (separate from surprises, can act faster than surprises);
 2. If Rebellion = 2, fight as usual;
-3. If Rebellion = 1, the Player can not do anything except [passive] on the first turn.
+3. If Rebellion = 1, the Player can not do anything except Auxiliary actions on the first turn;
-4. If Rebellion = 0, the Player can not participate in the battle, the session is automatically defeated.
+4. If Rebellion = 0, the Player can not participate in the battle, the magical girl is automatically defeated.

 In a multiple PL session, if there are other characters with "Dist: 1" or more, Participate in the battle as Rebellion: 1, and if you are alive at the end of the session, shake only the Complete List and follow the effect.

 ↓
 Combat start!
 Crisisact can not be used in this battle.